Best Medicare Advantage Plans in Idaho (2026)

 We evaluated the best Medicare Advantage plans in Idaho based on CMS star ratings, monthly premiums, and maximum out-of-pocket limits to identify top-performing providers offering the best combination of value and coverage.

-Saint Alphonsus Health Plan leads the Idaho market for HMO coverage, offering $0 monthly premiums and a strong 4.0-star rating.
-UnitedHealthcare provides the top HMO-POS and PPO options in the state, combining affordable premiums with competitive out-of-pocket limits and access to a broader network of providers.
+Saint Alphonsus Health Plan leads Idaho's HMO market with $0 monthly premiums and a 4.0-star rating.
+UnitedHealthcare is the top pick for HMO-POS and PPO coverage because its out-of-pocket limits are competitive and its network is broader than most Idaho options.

 HMOSaint Alphonsus Health Plan4.00$0$6,700Saint Alphonsus Health Plan No Premium (HMO)